tomiam8/ProgrammingDoneRight/control/using_WPILIB's_pid_controller.rst

 	The PID Controller class has alread been written, tested and debugged.
 Doing it your self dosen't provide that certainty, and will near definitely take longer.

-Disadvantges of the WPILIB PID Controller Class
+Disadvantges of the WPILib PID Controller Class
 -------------------------------------------------

 Could be better control-theory wise
-	While the WPILIB PID Controller class is quite good, for advance teams, it's lack of an acceleration term for example, means that it could be improved upon.
+	While the WPILib PID Controller class is quite good, for advanced teams, its lack of an acceleration term for example, means that it could be improved upon.
 But, if this is why you don't want to use it, then you probably don't need this article.

 Potentially slow(er) on the RIO
 	As mentioned earlier, the PID Controller class must run on the RoboRIO.
 Other alternatives, like using the Talon SRX's inbuilt PID controller, will operate faster and so with better control.

-Ramping motorsup
+Ramping motors up
 	The PID Controller class can result in very jerky motion which can be bad for geraboxes.
-However, increasing the D term should smoothen out sudden changes.
+However, increasing the D term should smooth out sudden changes.
 Alternatively, see "Adding Ramping for Motors".

 Linear output assumption
 	The PID Controller, like nearly all versions of PID, assumes a linear output, however in reality motor responses are curves.